 I have succumbed to the pull of Christmas this year, especially since I’ve been writing about Christmas since July.
-But I know my Christmas morning will more peaceful if I plan in advance, even in October.
+I know my Christmas will more peaceful if I plan in advance.

 The following is an excerpt from Day 21 of my book, Christmas Peace for Busy Moms, all about planning ahead for a peaceful holiday.

 This year I have made a promise to myself to conquer procrastination with planning.
 Procrastination is a familiar, toxic companion of mine.
 It destroys my peace by upsetting me right before big events.
 But if I tackle one regular task and one holiday task daily, I can wipe out December procrastination.

 This promise means I won’t get all my outdoor light displays up and the Christmas tree decorated on the same day, or maybe even the same weekend.
 Looks like it’s time for me to adjust my expectations again.
 I hope this plan will give me cleaner rooms with beautiful décor.
 Usually I have one or the other, but not both.
 This year my promise should help me stay on task.

 I am searching for make-ahead recipes which freeze well, especially cookie dough.
 My peace will multiply if I only need to thaw dough out, slice or roll, and bake in busy December since I did all the prep and cleanup in November.

 I plan to create a customized shopping guide before Black Friday begins.
 I will dedicate a page in my planner for gift ideas.
 I will mark gifts off as they are purchased so I don’t stress out about last-minute shopping, or make the mistake of buying too much.